onriv/lean4ij/README.md

   Download the [latest release](https://github.com/onriv/lean4ij/releases/latest) and install it manually using `Settings/Preferences` > `Plugins` > `⚙️` > `Install plugin from disk...`

+The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
 ## Usage

 After opening a lean4 project, the language server toolwindow would automatically start the language server.